MegaDyne2/MonoBehaviourVsDots/README.md

-# MonoBehaviour vs DOTS: Spinning Cubes Showdown
+# MonoBehaviour vs DOTS: Spinning Cubes

 A Unity-based project demonstrating the performance differences between traditional **MonoBehaviour** workflows and the **Unity DOTS (Data-Oriented Technology Stack)**.
 This project explores how Unity handles large-scale object manipulation, with a focus on multi-threading and entity-based architecture.